-The Plan was originally effective January 1, 2010, has been amended throughout the years, and most recently amended effective January 1, 2016 to adjust the matching contribution percentage and vesting criteria as detailed in the Contributions and Vesting sections below.
+The Plan was originally effective January 1, 2010, has been amended throughout the years, and most recently amended effective August 12, 2020 to limit elected deferral investments and participant balances in Rent-A-Center, Inc. common stock to 10% and 50%, respectively.
 The Plan is a defined contribution plan covering all Puerto Rico employees of Rent-A-Center East, Inc. (the Company or Plan Sponsor) who have completed three months of service.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended (ERISA).

 The Company serves as the Plan Sponsor and is responsible for all administrative duties described in the Plan document.
 Additionally, the Plan is governed by the Plan Administrative Committee, which monitors and determines the Plan's structure, participant demographics, investment offerings and performance, and other administrative issues.
 INTRUST Bank, N.A.
-(INTRUST) is the Custodian, NestEgg Consulting Inc. (NestEgg) is the Recordkeeper and Banco Popular De Puerto Rico (Banco Popular) is the Trustee of the Plan.
+(INTRUST) is the Custodian, NestEgg Consulting Inc. (NestEgg), an affiliate of INTRUST, is the recordkeeper and Banco Popular De Puerto Rico is the Trustee of the Plan.